rokucommunity/vscode-brightscript-language/README.md

 * `brightscript.format.compositeKeywords`: specify whether composite words (ie: "endif", "endfor") should be broken apart into their two-word format (ie: "end if", "end for")
 * `brightscript.format.removeTrailingWhiteSpace`: specify whether trailing whitespace should be removed on format

-## <a name="rokuRemote"></a></a>Roku Remote Control
+## Roku Remote Control

+You can use your keyboard as a Roku remote by clicking inside the Output or Debug Console panel of VSCode, and then pressing one of the predefined keyboard shortcuts from the table below.
+You can also press `win+k (or cmd+k on mac)` from inside those same panels to bring up a text box to send text to the Roku device.
-This extension contributes keybindings to send keypresses to the Roku device through Roku's [External Control API](https://sdkdocs.roku.com/display/sdkdoc/External+Control+API#ExternalControlAPI-KeypressKeyValues) using `extension.brightscript.sendRemoteCommand` and passing the key to send as the `args`.

-The basic 12 remote keys are already mapped with this extension as defined below.
-The keys are mapped using the `when` clause so it will only send the remote commands if the Panel has focus (`panelFocus`) AND the focus in NOT in the Debug Console REPL (`!inDebugRepl`) AND the Editor Find widget is NOT visible (`!findWidgetVisible`).
+This extension sends keypresses to the Roku device through Roku's [External Control API](https://sdkdocs.roku.com/display/sdkdoc/External+Control+API#ExternalControlAPI-KeypressKeyValues).
+The 12 standard Roku remote buttons are already included.
+The keys are mapped using the `when` clause so it will only send remote commands if the Output or Debug Console Panel has focus (`panelFocus`) AND the Editor Find widget is NOT visible (`!findWidgetVisible`).

+Here are the commands included in this extension:

 |Keyboard Key | Roku Remote Key | Keybinging Command|
 |--|--|--|